-The term “core values” sounds like one of those buzzwords that go in and out of popularity, doesn’t it?
-But core values are actually really important for any founder to develop as they create their brand.
-Core values are the principles that bind the organization together, from the front desk receptionist all the way up to the C-Suite.
-The attitude and conduct of employees should always represent the core values of any business.
+The term “core values” may seem like one of those buzzwords that come and go in popularity, but they are actually crucial for any founder to establish while building their brand.
+Core values are the guiding principles that unite the entire organization, from the front desk receptionist to the executives in the C-Suite.
+The attitudes and behaviors of employees should consistently reflect the core values of the business.

 How to Choose Core Values